 A student on academic probation is not eligible to hold an appointment.

 A student on an appointment must demonstrate adequate progress every semester toward their degree.
-“Adequate progress” is defined as follows:
+“Adequate progress” is defined as:

 In addition, all doctoral students are expected to complete the doctoral degree within a six year period.
 All students must maintain a 3.0 cumulative GPA.

-A tuition waiver is provided for the purpose of supporting the scholarly pursuits of graduate students who work at least twelve weeks in an academic year semester and maintain satisfactory academic progress toward their degrees.
-Students who work less than 12 weeks will not be eligible for the tuition and health insurance contribution.
-Students are expected to closely consult their advisor and MSE graduate advisor (staff) to sign up for the appropriate courses, credit hours, and dissertation hours each semester.
+A tuition waiver is provided for the purpose of supporting the scholarly pursuits of graduate students who work at least 12 weeks in an academic year and maintain satisfactory academic progress toward their degrees.
+If you work less than 12 weeks, you will not be eligible for the tuition and health insurance contribution.
+Students are expected to closely consult their faculty advisor and MSE graduate advisor (staff) to sign up for the appropriate courses, credit hours, and dissertation hours each semester.

-Students are responsible for paying mandatory student fees and any applicable course fees.
+Students on a qualifying RA or TA appointment will have their student fees covered and will not be responsible for paying them.
 The total amount of fees will vary depending on graduate status and the number of credit hours being taken.
 Please see the Bursar's Office for up-to-date fee information.

 All domestic non-resident graduate students (including permanent residents) must obtain Colorado in-state tuition classification prior to the start of their second year of employment as a graduate student.
-Instructions on how to apply for residency can be found on the registrar’s website: http://www.colorado.edu/registrar/state-tuition.
+Instructions on how to apply for residency can be found on the registrar’s website.
 Failure to do so will result in ineligibility for tuition remission, starting with the following semester.
-As an example, a student who first starts working on a graduate appointment fall 2016 should have resident status for fall 2017.
-If they do not have residency by this time they will be given a one-semester “grace” period.
-Failure to achieve residency by spring 2018 will result in the student being ineligible to receive tuition remission.
+As an example, if you first start working on a graduate appointment in fall 2023, you should have resident status for fall 2024.
+If you do not have residency by this time you will be given a one-semester “grace” period.
+Failure to achieve residency by spring 2025 will result in you being ineligible to receive tuition remission.

 International students cannot qualify for in-state tution and so are exempt from applying for residency.
 The differential will be covered as long as they are on a qualifying appointment.